'Assume you became infected' with COVID after Thanksgiving gatherings: White House task force report

-The report, dated Nov.
+The report, sent to state governors and dated Nov.
 29, said that everyone over the age of 65 or with significant health conditions "should not enter any indoor public spaces where anyone is unmasked."

 It also said that all Americans under 40 should "assume you became infected" if Thanksgiving gatherings involved anyone outside of their immediate families.